BingzhengLi/A-Lightweight-Flash-Controller-Based-on-AMBA-AHB-lite-Bus/readme.txt

 |__logs: logging the execution of the scripts.
 |__reports: synthesis results inlcluding power, aread and timing.
 |__rtl: source code of the Flash controller (*.v);
 |__adjusted module in E906: provide *.v changed in E906-SmartRun-Platform.
+Integrate them to E906-SmartRun-Platform project can simulate the Flash controller functionalities.
 |__lib: process library directory(do not provide in GitHub due to related laws).
 |__program: provide bootloader.s, Prog2Flash.s and their linker scripts.
 |__othe files: work directory for DC running.